How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 Web Designer or Web Developer?
 An Introduction

-However, web development may also sound like an appealing career too – we hear students often say that being a developer sounds like the “smarter” choice in tech because of the high salaries that web developers can command.
+However, web development may also sound appealing — we hear students often say that being a developer sounds like the “smarter” choice in tech because of the high salaries that web developers can command.
 Learning coding skills allows you to build awesome websites and web apps using a ton of programming languages, and there are tons of jobs available for software developers.

 Whether you ultimately choose design or development, our career paths include a course in HTML and CSS, which includes HTML projects and CSS for beginners.
 Once you’ve gotten your feet wet, it can be way easier to decide which direction — web design or web development — is a better choice for you.